jbboehr/php-psr/README.md

 ### Using with composer

-After enable psr extension edit `composer.json` like this:
+After enabling the psr extension edit `composer.json` like this:
 ```json
 {
     "name": "sample/app",